Building our future - Youth entrepreneurs in biosphere reserves in LAC

 In 2019, UNESCO’s MAB Programme started with a project that is the first of its kind to actively engage youth in the MAB Programme and its biosphere reserves.
-This project, funded by the Flemish government of Belgium, aims to improve the socio-economic development of young people living in biosphere reserves in the Latin America and Caribbean (LAC) region.
+The project "Improving the socio-economic development of young people in biosphere reserves in the Latin American and the Caribbean region", funded by the Flemish government of Belgium, aims to improve the socio-economic development of young people living in biosphere reserves in the Latin America and Caribbean (LAC) region.
 UNESCO recognizes that young people are the future of biosphere reserves and through this project, and in line with the objectives of the MAB Youth Forum 2017, aims to give them an opportunity to participate in the MAB Programme and to help ensure the sustainable development of their communities in line with the Lima Action Plan.
 The project commits itself to developing the outcomes of the MAB Youth Forum 2017, presented in the MAB Youth Forum Declaration.

 The main objective of this project is to establish an overall framework to improve the socio-economic development of young people living in UNESCO biosphere reserves.
 The project will work closely with youth of the Latin America and the Caribbean region to identify the main challenges they face.
 However, the project is fully cognizant of regional, national and local differences, as well as the fact that youth is not a homogeneous group and includes differences in age, religion, gender and education, among others.
 The overall framework should therefore be viewed as a guideline for use afterwards in other regions to help them identify and address their main challenges.